 - (6) Lack of Cooperation: Respondent displayed a lack of candor and cooperation to victims of his/her misconduct or to the State Bar during disciplinary investigation or proceedings. - (7) Multiple/Pattern of Misconduct: Respondent's current misconduct evidences multiple acts of wrongdoing or demonstrates a pattern of misconduct.
-For a further discussion of Multiple/Pattern of Misconduct, see page 10. - (8) No aggravating circumstances are involved.
+See Attachment page 11. - (8) No aggravating circumstances are involved.